“Your work is to discover your world, and then with all your heart, give yourself to it.” -Buddha

 Progressing further as a professional and in my own life, the study of Buddhist Philosophy wove prominently in and out of my reflections of trauma and suffering until the two became indistinguishable.
 Meditation and freedom from attachment added more gifts of abundance to my toolbox.

 Most recently, the formal study of herbal plant medicine, body systems and food as medicine added yet another layer to my work, bringing the circle to almost completion of the wrap-around service I can provide for clients.
-Truly becoming an Integrated Therapist.
+Truly becoming an Integrative Therapist.

 The thread that consistently weaves is always creativity.
 Whether combining art making and meditation, movement and mindfulness, tinctures and walks in the woods, or meal planning and self-empowerment, there are a multitude of ways the human condition can heal, grow and thrive.
 Every person should be allowed to find their own healing journey.
 I am here to witness.

 It was a calling to become a Mental Health Counselor.
 The work chose me and continues to shape my life as much as my life continues to shape the way I work.
 It is a balance much like the Yin and the Yang or the ebb and the flow of the tide.
 My own work is always about evolution which can be seen in the trajectory of my professional self.
 Evolutionary growth.
 Constant, consistent healthy change.
 I offer this same approach to my clients.
 Utilizing self-compassion and forgiveness, and expanse of space around the self, clients are encouraged to explore the underlying causes for challenges, understand them through compassion and provide tools in the future to move beyond perceived limitations.

 I value the individual in each of my clients.
 I am curious about each of my clients’ experiences, who they are and what has brought them to this point in life.

 - Licensed Clinical Professional Counselor- Illinois 13 years